alexandreborges/malwoverview/README.md

 # ABOUT

-Malwoverview.py is a simple tool to make an initial and quick triage on a directory containing malware samples.
+Malwoverview.py is a simple tool to make an initial and quick triage on a directory containing malware samples (not zipped).

 This tool aims to :

 1. Determining similar executable malware samples (PE/PE+) according to the import table (imphash) and group them by different colors (pay attention to the second column from output).
+Thus, colors matter!
 2. Determining whether executable malware samples are packed or not packed according to the following rules: